Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Another sufficient condition for the existence of transverse invariant measures

 We can now conclude the proof of Proposition \ref{relevesugibbs}.
 Let $m$ be an ergodic $\phi^u$-harmonic measure.
-By definition, the projection by $\pi_x^{-1}$ of the visibility class on the unit tangent fiber $T^1_xL$ is the Lebesgue class.
-Hence Lemma \ref{remonterlaclassecaracteristique} implies that if the characteristic class of a $m$-typical leaf is not singular with respect to the visibility class, then the disintegration of its canonical lift $\mu$ in the leaves of $\UF$ is not singular with respect to the Lebesgue measure.
+For $z\in\widetilde{L}$, the projection by $\pi_z^{-1}$ of the visibility class on the unit tangent fiber $T^1_z\widetilde{L}$ is the Lebesgue class.
+Hence Lemma \ref{remonterlaclassecaracteristique} implies that if the characteristic measure class of a $m$-typical leaf is not singular with respect to the visibility class, then the disintegration of the associated Gibbs $u$-state $\mu=s(m)$ in the leaves of $\UF$ is not singular with respect to the Lebesgue measure.
 Then by Proposition \ref{propositionprincipalesugibbs} $\mu$ has to be a Gibbs $su$-sate, proving Proposition \ref{relevesugibbs}.\quad $\square$

 \paragraph{Proof of proposition \ref{propositionprincipalesugibbs}.} It is enough to prove that an ergodic Gibbs $u$-state whose disintegration in the leaves of $\UF$ is not singular with respect to Lebesgue is a Gibbs $su$-state.